troperville

 Pregnant Badass

-In Real Life, pregnancy is just a natural part of the cycle of life, with women commonly managing to work right up till they go into labor and resuming normal activity a few days after.
-However, it's also damned inconvenient, marked by tenderness of various random body parts, moderate to severe nausea and vomiting, challenges to joints and ligaments that can be exceedingly painful, and of course, all that ballooning up a pregnant woman has a tendency to do.
+In Real Life, pregnancy is just a natural part of the cycle of life.
+Mothers often manage to work until they go into labor and resume normal activity a few days after giving birth.
+However, it is also damned inconvenient, with possible drawbacks including tenderness of various body parts, nausea and vomiting, painful strain on joints and ligaments, burping and farting loudly, and skin irritation.
+A pregnant body must endure some awkward changes in size, shape and weight as it stretches to accommodate a growing fetus.
+Undue stress can sometimes provoke a miscarriage.
 Particularly troublesome pregnancies can even be incapacitating.

-On TV, pregnancy falls at one of two extremes.
-Either it's a debilitating condition that takes former Action Girls out of commission for the duration, rendering them physically and emotionally fragile or even bedridden — or exactly the opposite.
-Whether it's due to surging hormones or newfound maternal instincts, in action shows, pregnancy can cause a woman to take a level in badass — sometimes temporarily, sometimes permanently in preparation for becoming a Mama Bear or Action Mom.
+In fiction, pregnancy will more likely tend toward dramatic extremes.
+Either it is a debilitating condition that takes former Action Girls out of commission for the duration — rendering them physically and emotionally fragile or even bedridden — or exactly the opposite.
+Whether it's due to surging hormones or newfound parental instincts, pregnancy can cause someone to Take a Level in Badass — sometimes temporarily, sometimes permanently in preparation for becoming a Mama Bear or Action Mom, or in the case of a man, Papa Wolf or Action Dad.

 Examples